WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 In this use case, there is a video conferencing device.
 The end user wishes to join a meeting hosted on a meeting provider.
-The meeting would be modeled as a call to number@domain, where the number is the meeting number used for the meeting.
+The meeting would be modeled as a call to number at domain, where the number is the meeting number used for the meeting.
 Using the domain, the video endpoint would construct the RIPP root URI and then query to discover the available provider TGs.
 This request will not be authenticated,